kkortes/async-await-websockets/README.md

 Make this package double purpose in the sense of:

-- Being able to fork it and use as an API backend
+- Being able to grab a copy of it and create your own API backend
 - Being able to `import { socket, request } from 'conduit'` on the client.
 Allowing you to use `request` in order to do `async`/`await` requests